goblimey/rplidar_sdk_go/README.md

 methods.
 However, the C and C++ code has to fit certain rules for cgo to work and the RPLiadr C++ driver code defeats it.
 To get around this problem I created an extra layer of C++, a proxy driver that provides a simpler interface that cgo can handle.
 The end result is this Go interface plus a concrete type that implements it and provides a set of Go methods each of which calls a C interface function which calls a method in the C++ proxy, which calls a method in the original driver.
-That sounds inefficient, but since the device scans relatively slowly compared to the speed of even the cheapest processor, this should not be an issue.
-A tiny computer such as a Raspberry Pi will probably spend most of its time waiting for data to arrive from the device, and the time lost due to this complex chain of calls will be insignificant in comparison.

-The cgo tool has a nasty habit of rewriting the original source code, including removing all comments.
-For this reason, the Go code that implements this interface and uses cgo, does not contain any comments.
-All comments are kept in this interface.

-An alternative approach to implemeting this Go driver would be to reimplement the C++ driver line for line, but whoever did that would need to maintain it as new versons of the C++ driver are issued.
-As long as any future version of the C++ driver respects the manufacturer's own interface, you should be able to slot the new version in.

-The driver.go file contains some magic to glue all this stuff together:
+The usb_driver.go file contains some magic to glue all this stuff together:

     // #cgo CFLAGS: -I${SRCDIR}/../include -DDEBUG -g
     // #cgo CXXFLAGS: -I${SRCDIR}/../include -DDEBUG -g